 To meet guest expectations, kitchen staffs create meals that closely match the promise offered by the photographs, says Pearlman.

 Consumers are often averse to choosing the most expensive items on menus.
 So, some restaurants place very expensive entrees next to slightly less expensive dishes to make them look cheap by comparison, says Gregg Rapp, a professional menu engineer based in Studio City, California.

 For example, seeing another entree listed for $40 makes a $30 entree seem more reasonable.

-The costlier items often are referred to as decoys.
+The costlier items are often referred to as decoys.

 “If you have a higher-priced item, it will direct them to the lower-priced item, if they are shopping for price,” Rapp says of restaurant patrons.

 Another psychological trick that restaurants often employ is leaving dollar signs off menu prices.